PeterIngles/EllEffG-Prime-Solo-Project/README.md

 This project was made entirely by myself, with the incredible support of the staff at Prime Digital Academy, my wonderful peers in the Iolite cohort and a special thanks to my teacher Key!

-My github and Linkedin are listed below.
+My github and Linkedin are listed below, I would love to collaborate and work to add features to this app, so please reach out if you'd like to assist!

-Thanks again for checking out our project!
+Thanks again for checking out our project and GAME ON!

 - Peter Ingles https://github.com/PeterIngles https://www.linkedin.com/in/peter-ingles/